LuccaWang1/PetPlanner/README.md

 ### Project Snapshot
 * Web app for pet owners to keep their pets’ information, including events and specialists like vets, in a centralized location.
 * Experience overcoming AJAX fetch request JSON date and time and object/data structure challenges, including in React.
-* Built out a [data model](#data-model) for many-to-many and one-to-many relationships to set the foundation for the postgreSQL database.
+* Built out a [data model](#data-model) for many-to-many and one-to-many relationships to set the foundation for the PostgreSQL database.
 * Utilized [Cloudinary and FullCalendar APIs; built datasets from data scraping.](#mvp-description)
-* Hand built navbar in HTML with Jinja for a clean user interface to streamline the user experience.
+* Hand built navbar in HTML with Jinja2 for a clean user interface to streamline the user experience.

 <br>